Coarse correlated equilibria for continuous time mean field games in open loop strategies

+As in the $N$-player game, the expectation in the cost functional is taken with respect to the product probability measure $\prob = \prob^0 \otimes \prob^*$; in particular, it depends on the mediator's randomization $\prob^0$ also when the representative player deviates.
 Finally, we give the definition of coarse correlated solution of the mean field game: \begin{definition}[Coarse correlated solution] A correlated flow $((\Omega^0,\F^{0-},\prob^0),\Lambda,\mu)$ is a \emph{coarse correlated solution} of the mean field game if the following properties hold: \begin{enumerate}[label=(\roman*)] \item Optimality: for every deviation $\beta \in \A$, it holds

 \item Consistency: for every time $t \in [0,T]$, $\mu_t$ is a version of the conditional law of $X_t$ given $\mu$, that is,

 \end{enumerate} We will refer to coarse correlated solutions of the mean field game as coarse correlated mean field solutions and mean field coarse correlated equilibria (CCE) as well. \end{definition}